Massie Wireless Station: Other stations

 The two original stations were joined by others to form a system along the southern coast of New England.
-Massie operated other stations farther south along the east coast.
+Massie operated other stations from New Jersey to Massachusetts.
 The Point Judith station identified using the call letters "PJ".
 Other stations (and their call letters) that were part of the Massie system included:

 Preservation

 In 1983 the building was moved to the New England Wireless and Steam Museum in East Greenwich, Rhode Island, to avoid demolition.
 The former site is now part of Roger Wheeler State Beach.
 The station is now situated within the Tillinghast Road Historic District, of which it is listed as a non-contributing building.

-Another building at the Museum contains a collection of historic telegraph, radio, and television equipment.
 The original equipment from the station was donated to the Museum by Massie's family.
 The transmitter is functional and now operates at 850 m though it is not connected to an antenna.
 The station was added to the National Register of Historic Places in 2001.

 The Massie Wireless Club began amateur radio operation from the station in 2018 using the club call sign N1EPJ.

+Another building at the museum contains a collection of various historic telegraph, radio, and television equipment.